Contraception Clinic

 Implanon Insertion & Removal

-- Assessment of whether Implanon is suitable
+- Assessment of whether Implanon is suitable for you

 - Discussion of possible risks and side effects

-- Insertion planning
+- Insertion planning and procedure

-- Removal or replacement advice
+- Removal or replacement

 - Review of bleeding changes or other concerns

-IUD Advice & Dedicated IUD Service
+IUD Advice & Dedicated Service

-Changing Or Reviewing Your Contraception
+Reviewing Your Contraception

-- You are experiencing side effects
+- You are experiencing side effects from your current contraception

 - You prefer non-hormonal contraception